 Before jumping into such a life-altering decision, it’s best to make a thorough plan.
 How much of the moving process can your family and friends help with?
 Would you rather hire professional removalists?
 Do you need assistance with packing?
 Will you be putting any items in storage?

-After working out what needs doing, next work backwards from your moving date.
+After working out what needs doing, next work backward from your moving date.
 This lets you create a timeline of everything that needs to happen before moving.

 Start To Pack Early

 It’s never too early to begin preparing for a move.
 If you are still unsure of the exact moving date, or your elderly parents do not know where they will be living, it’s always a good idea to start with the process.

 Begin with any areas which tend to accumulate extra items over time.
 Spaces like a closet, or garage tend to fill up faster than we realise.
 Also, go through paper records and get rid of anything which is no longer needed.

 Divide Things Into Smaller Tasks